Erin Castleberry, MS, LGPC, NCC

 I received my Master’s degree in clinical mental health counseling from Johns Hopkins University and have a Bachelor’s degree in communication and sociology from the University of Southern California.
 I completed my clinical internship at the YWCA of Annapolis where I worked with both trauma survivors and court-ordered offenders of sexual assault and domestic violence individually and in groups.
 Outside private practice, I have presented internationally on the subject of social media and mental health focusing on adolescent use of social media.
 I am also an adjunct professor at the Johns Hopkins University School of Education where I teach a graduate course I created on the impact of social media on mental health and the practice of counseling.
 Mental health counseling is a second career for me.
 In my previous career, I was a non-profit executive and cabinet-level gubernatorial advisor focusing on women’s issues, work & family, elder care, volunteerism, and youth mentorship.
 Early in my career, I received a fellowship from the White House that I used to create a mentoring program for teen moms which aimed to help them build life skills and prepare for college.
 Social advocacy and women’s empowerment is a big part of my world view and the totality of my life experience informs my therapeutic approach.

 My husband and I have been married since 2001.
 We are raising our teenage twin boys and our middle school aged daughter in Severna Park.
 We enjoy volunteering and traveling as a family, seeing Broadway shows, rooting for our Orioles (a real test of loyalty lately), and spending time on the Severn River with friends and family.
 I was born and raised in southern California but have happily called Maryland home since 1996.

-Erin practices out of both the Annapolis and Severna Park offices.
+Erin practices in the Severna Park office.
 She also offers group presentations to communities and schools on the subject of social media/technology and mental health.

 For online scheduling: